nbdt-journal/automatic-reviewer-assignment/backend/README.md

 Setup:

-    Preferably use a virtual environment
-    This can be done through venv or miniconda
+    Preferably use a virtual environment, which can be done through venv or miniconda.
+Following this, install the requirements.

     By venv:
     python3 -m venv venv
     source venv/bin/activate
+    pip install -r requirements.txt

     By conda:
-    conda create -n <env_name> python=3.10
-    conda activate <env_name>
+    conda create -n <env_name> python=3.10 # specify environment name and python version conda activate <env_name>

-    Install the requirements:
     pip install -r requirements.txt

     Some users might face a problem with the installation of the requirements (especially psycopg-2).
-Users can then refer to this [link]( https://stackoverflow.com/questions/73088528/installing-pycopg2-gave-me-an-issue-in-ubuntu-22-4-pip3-version-22-2) to solve the problem.
+Please refer to this [issue]( https://stackoverflow.com/questions/73088528/installing-pycopg2-gave-me-an-issue-in-ubuntu-22-4-pip3-version-22-2) to solve the problem.

 For the Postgres Database: